 Fluoride is a TSH analogue.
 See next item...

 - As a result of research into molecular biology there are hundreds upon hundreds of studies available documenting the actions of fluorides upon G proteins, the "On" and "Off" switches involved in cellular signal transmission.

 During the 1980s and 1990s fluorides become known as the universal G-protein activator.
-Although there have been numerous studies
+Although there have

-normally absolutely dependent on TSH and are inactive without it.
+thyroid physiology are normally absolutely dependent on TSH and are inactive without it.
 TSH is the master, sometimes also referred to as the "first violinist in the orchestra".